Day by day

 Chairs: Joe Lennerz (USA), Pilar Fernandez Calle (Spain)

-Integrated Diagnostics – from buzzword to administrative alignment – Joe Lennerz, USA
+Introduction: Integrated Diagnostics – Bridging Disciplines for Better Healthcare – Joe Lennerz, USA

-Culture shifts and the impact on integrated diagnostics – TBD
+Culture shifts and the impact on integrated diagnostics – Regina Beets-Tan, the Netherlands

 Integrated Diagnostics in Diseases of the Brain – Katrin Frauenknecht, Luxembourg